 Electric heating systems

-Electricity is the most expensive and carbon-intensive heating fuel available in the UK.
+Electricity is currently the most expensive and carbon-intensive heating fuel available in the UK.
 The preferred option for anyone with storage heaters is to replace them with a boiler or heat pump, with radiators or underfloor heating.
 This can cost a considerable amount to install but can save money in the long term.

-You could switch to a conventional fuel like gas.
-A new gas boiler will typically cost around £2,300 plus the cost of the radiators, but you could cut the cost of your heating bill by nearly half and save about £340 a year.
+A new gas boiler will typically cost around £2,300 plus the cost of the radiators, but you could cut the cost of your heating bill by nearly half and save by around £560 a year.

 If you don’t have a gas supply to your house but it is available nearby, you may be eligible for a grant towards the cost of having a connection put in.
 Otherwise you could install an oil boiler and fuel tank.

 How can I upgrade my electric storage heaters?

 If you cannot install a whole new central heating system, then you could install new heaters with better heat retention and improved controls.
 New storage heaters can be quite pricey, but can be cheaper to install than central heating, and you don’t have to replace them all at once.

 Modern slim line fan-assisted storage heaters are better insulated, so are more able to store heat - that can be used when you need it, rather than leaking heat constantly throughout the day.
 Their heat output is more controllable, so you can heat a room up faster or keep it cool if you’re not using it.
 They vary considerably in price, but expect to pay around £700 each.